Language of God

 He allows that God could have created the first DNA, but offers no rationale for why God would have stopped with a few samples, and thus forego the fun of creating diversity.
 He warns against a “God of the Gaps” (Pg 93) but fails to acknowledge the eventual overturning of nearly every contravening 'scientific' presumption, hypothesis, and theory to date.
 Instead of asking, “How did God do this?” materialistic "science" supports vain imaginations (hubristic fairy-tales) that eventually fail.
 Contrast atheistic "scientists" with the greatest physicist & mathematician ever, Sir Isaac Newton. whose 1704 manuscript describes his quest to extract scientific information from the Bible.
 Newton’s Laws of Motion and Gravity have withstood the test of time.
 Perhaps there is a correlation between seeking God and finding truth.

 Collins warns against betting on a literal Genesis occurrence, then ventures into paleontology dogma (Pg 93), failing to include recent creationist evidence that disputes long-held scientific beliefs.
 He proffers no evidence when accepting the claim that extinct “kinds” are the missing transitional forms.
-There are NO transitional forms in the fossil record!
+There is NOT ONE transitional form in the fossil record!

 Collins introduces Darwin’s assertion (which he ultimately adopts) that God may have “created a few original forms capable of self-development” (Pg 98).
 Then biologists misuse anthropomorphic terms like “strategy” saying that bugs develop a strategy to overcome pesticides.
 Ridiculous!
 God engineered rapid adaptation into the 4-dimensional genome.